gvroom/snippets/README.md

 Simple function showing how to assemble a message for use against Cryptsy APIs.
 Key visibility and nonce management concepts are hinted at but not detailed.

+**getNonce.php**

+Using PHP's microtime() function to generate fine grained time based nonce values.
+High frequency API use will consume a lot of "nonce space" if a second's worthy of "nonce space" needs to be consumed per API request.